-This Milling & Machining Centers program provides a broad understanding of the milling process, including segments on: milling machine basics, CNC machining centers, toolchangers & cutting tools, workholding & workchanging, machining center accessories & programming, and operating parameters
+Part of the Fundamental Manufacturing Processes Video Series, this program provides a broad understanding of the milling process, including segments on milling machine basics, CNC machining centers, tool changers and cutting tools, workholding and workchanging, machining center accessories and programming, and operating parameters.

-The Toolchangers & Cutting Tools segment explores toolchanger designs and capacities, and milling cutters and operations, including: face milling, edges, grooves, peripheral milling cutters, end milling, slotting cutters, chamfering, pocket milling, contour milling, and more.
+The toolchangers and cutting tools segment explores toolchanger designs and capacities and milling cutters and operations including face milling, edges, grooves, peripheral milling cutters, end milling, slotting cutters, chamfering, pocket milling, contour milling, and more.

-The Workholding & Workchanging segment covers the various vises, clamps, tombstones, and multiple vices used in milling, as well as workchanging and pallet changing.
+The workholding and workchanging segment covers the various vises, clamps, tombstones, and multiple vices used in milling, as well as workchanging and pallet changing.

-The Machining Center Accessories & Programming segment features the use of touch-trigger probes, tool presetting machines, toolholder types, and programming & simulation.
+The machining center accessories and programming segment features the use of touch-trigger probes, tool presetting machines, toolholder types, and programming and simulation.